mysyu/just-beat-it-server/README.md

 2. Change the correct MySQL server url in server.py line 9

-3. Remember to open the firewall on port 981 for socket
+3. Remember to open the firewall on port 981 for socket and port for MySQL

 Setup:

+1. Clone just-beat-it-server from git with url: https://github.com/mysyu/just-beat-it-server

+2. Download, install and set up the environment path variable for MySQL

+3. Open cmd and change current dir to just-beat-it-server project folder

+4. Excute cmd to import db: mysql -u [root] -p < jbit.sql

-1. Download, install and set up the environment path variable for python
+5. Download, install and set up the environment path variable for python

-2. Download and install mysql connector for python version 2.x with specific OS version
+6. Download and install mysql connector for python version 2.x with specific OS version

-3. Install pip, mysql-connector-python
+7. Install pip, mysql-connector-python

-4. Clone just-beat-it-server by git

-5. Excute server with cmd: python just-beat-it-server.py
+8. Excute server with cmd: python just-beat-it-server.py